Gone but not forgotten, Fernandao gets World Cup moment

-PORTO ALEGRE Brazil He played just one game for Brazil but Fernandao is the player most in the hearts of football fans in this gritty port city gathering at a makeshift shrine to honour the swashbuckling striker killed just days before the start of the World Cup.
+PORTO ALEGRE Brazil He played just one game for Brazil but Fernandao is the player most in the hearts of soccer fans in this gritty port city gathering at a makeshift shrine to honor the swashbuckling striker killed just days before the start of the World Cup.

 "He was our leader, he was a great Brazilian and we loved him," said Felipe, an Internacional supporter who stood silently weeping and rubbing tears from his eyes before finding enough composure to speak.
 "It is such a loss, only 36.